Construction Defect Cases

 - Manufacturers involved in the construction of the physical structures

-- Any pre-litigation petition brought to the court pursuant to Civil Code §1375(n) will be assigned a case number and assigned to a designated construction defect department in the Central Division.
+- Any pre-litigation petition brought to the court pursuant to Civil Code §6000 will be assigned a case number and assigned to a designated construction defect department in the Central Division.

 Initial Filing of Construction Defect Cases

 Initial construction defect complaints shall be electronically filed (E-Filed).
-San Diego Superior Court has mandatory E-Filing through One Legal, an E-Filing service provider, unless there is a court order waiving E-Filing.
-Contact a representative at One Legal https://www.onelegal.com/california/sandiego to establish an account.
+San Diego Superior Court has mandatory EFiling through the Court's e-Filing Service Providers, unless there is a court order waiving E-Filing.

 |Viewing of Documents|